Habitat for Humanity Fiji

 Fiji News and Stories

 Habitat for Humanity started working in Fiji in 1991.
-Since then, Habitat has helped over 1,000 families to build homes and hope through partnerships with governments, bilateral and non-profit organizations and international volunteers.
-Habitat’s work goes beyond construction of homes.
+Since then, Habitat has helped over 4,900 families to build homes and hope through partnerships with governments, bilateral and non-profit organizations and international volunteers.
+Habitat’s work goes beyond the construction of homes.
 HFH Fiji works on a range of projects throughout the country including disaster prevention and recovery, water and sanitation, and disabled access housing projects.

 Housing needs in Fiji

-How Habitat for Humanity works in Fiji
+How Habitat addresses need in Fiji

 Meet a Habitat family

-Population: 883,125 (July 2011 est.)
+Population: more than 903,200 (July 2014 est.)